AbdelrahmanAyman11/MagentoProject1/README.md

 ---

-## 📂 Project Structure

-│ ├── main
-│ │ └── java
-│ │ ├── pages/ # Page Object Model classes
-│ │ ├── base/ # Base setup for WebDriver
-│ │ └── utils/ # Input validation / helpers
-│ └── test
-│ └── java
-│ └── tests/ # TestNG test classes
-├── Executable_File.xml
-├── pom.xml
-└── README.md
-## ✅ How to Run the Project??(2 Ways):
+## ✅ How to Run the Project?
-Way 1 : Download as A project and Open it from IDE like (IntelliJ) then Run 'Executable_File.xml' as normal Run then open terminal and enter this command 'allure serve allure-results' for allure report.
+Open IDE (as intelliJ) then click 'File' tab then 'New' tab then 'Project from Version Control' then choose "Repositry URL" then enter *"https://github.com/AbdelrahmanAyman11/MagentoProject1.git"* then make Version Control : Git thrn click Clone then Run 'Executable_File.xml' as normal Run then open terminal and enter this command 'allure serve allure-results' for allure report.
-Way2 : using Command Line >> git clone https://github.com/AbdelrahmanAyman11/MagentoProject1.git >> 'Executable_File.xml' as normal Run then open terminal and enter this command 'allure serve allure-results' for allure report.

 🔐 Security Tests
 This project includes basic input validation via:

-InputValidator.java for detecting potential XSS patterns

-Example in SecurityValidationTest.java to simulate unsafe inputs
+InputValidator.java for detecting potential XSS patterns Example in SecurityValidationTest.java to simulate unsafe inputs (SQL Injection & XSS)

 🙋‍♂️ Author
 Abdelrahman Ayman Fahmy